bmerry/socit/README.md

 It then determines a minimum state of charge that the system should have now to avoid falling below the `minimum_soc` later (if possible).

+There are three SoC levels calculated.
+When above `target_soc_high`, no grid power is needed.
+Between `target_soc_low` and `target_soc_high`, grid power is used for the load, but the battery is not changed, while below `target_soc_low`, the battery is charged as well.
+Finally, the value `alarm_soc` has no internal effect, but in stored in the database can be used by external alerting tools: if the actual SoC is below `alarm_soc`, then there is a risk of falling below `minimum_soc`.

 ## Changelog

 ### 0.1.1